WhatThePhil/REddit-Clone/README.md

 ### Installing

-Here is how to get your development envionment up and running with the dependencies.
+Here is how to get your development environment up and running with the dependencies.

 1) Install Python.